jeremytenjo/startup-template/.github/instructions/javascript.instructions.md

 - use the @useweb/ui/Box instead of @mui/material/Box
 - use the @useweb/ui/Button instead of @mui/material/Button
-- use the @useweb/ui/Image component for images
+- use the @useweb/ui/Image component for images.
+Always add width and height attributes to the Image component.
 - always add the data-id prop to the root element of the component, same name as the component
 - always use the @useweb/ui/Link component for links